 With indoor/outdoor living a key focus in all Plunkett home designs, we’ve illustrated several ideas for blurring the lines between the kitchen and the great outdoors.

-Bi-folding servery window: In our Amherst display home in Banjup, we’ve included a set of bi-folding servery windows between the kitchen and the alfresco.
+Bi-folding servery window: In our Cambridge display we included a set of bi-folding servery windows between the kitchen and the alfresco.
 This paves the way for a variety of design features to maximise the indoor/outdoor link in this contemporary home.
 The bi-folding windows are top hung, which means there is no track to interrupt the flow if you wanted to extend the kitchen benchtop outside and create an alfresco breakfast bar, for example.
 Or you could take inspiration from boutique bars and eateries by adding a long section of benchtop at right angles to the window to form a custom-designed outdoor dining table.
 “A seamless section of benchtop stretching back into the kitchen would be a fabulous conversation piece,” Dave says.

 Bi-folding doors Open up the bi-folding doors in our North Hampton display model and suddenly the kitchen becomes an integral part of the alfresco.
 Even the dining room in this Hamptons-style display opens up to the alfresco.